rajatgirotra/study/waf_tutorial/p7/README.txt

 waflib.Tools.c_aliases
 and may be more.

+ccroot: provides low level functionality which other tools like c, cxx, compiler_c, compiler_cxx use.

-c_config:
+c_config: VERY VERY IMPORTANT.
 C/C++/D configuration helpers

 c_aliases:
-base for all c/c++ programs and libraries
+base for all c/c++ programs and libraries.
+You will hardly needed.
+Just defines some convenience wrappers which I think arent that important.

 cxx:
 Base for c++ programs and libraries

 compiler_cxx:
+Defines a dictionary of hosts to compilers. and then tries to find a compiler out of the list of compilers for that host.
+You can also define your own list of compilers to find.
+Its very trivial.
 Try to detect a C++ compiler from the list of supported compilers (g++, msvc, etc):